kiyoka/askai/README.md

 Please restart Emacs and open the `*scratch*` buffer and please input the following sentence.

-Then, Please select region the following text in Emacs and press the `ESC-c` key.
+Then, please select region the following text in Emacs and press the `ESC-c` key.

 ```
 Please write a program in Go that outputs "Hello world”.